hasbiakdemir/DataAnalysis_PDEstimation/README.md

 I split my dataset into three parts by selecting random observations: train, validation, and test: 60% for training, and 20% for validation and test data for each.

 ### Feature Selection
 After looking at correlations, I used recursive feature elimination with cross-validation to select features.
-Recursive Feature Elimination with Cross-Validation (RFECV) is a feature selection technique that combines two popular methods (recursive feature elimination and cross-validation), to automatically identify the most relevant features for a given model.
+RFECV is a feature selection technique that combines two popular methods (recursive feature elimination and cross-validation), to automatically identify the most relevant features for a given model.

 The RFECV method works by recursively eliminating less important features and assessing the model’s performance using cross-validation.
 The initial step involves ranking all input features based on their importance.
 Then, it iteratively eliminates the least significant features until arriving at the desired number of remaining features.
 During each iteration, the model undergoes training and evaluation using cross-validation to estimate its performance accurately.